joxa/joxa/doc/standard-library.rst

 ----------------

 Joxa has pattern matching and, of course, you want to be able to trivially match on records.
-To that end the Joxa record system provides a macro that generated a matchable thing.
+To that end, the Joxa record system provides a macro that generates a matchable thing.
 That macro is the `t` macro.
 The `t` macro takes a list of field name, data pairs that are used to construct a pattern for that record.
 Lets look at some examples.
-In the first example we want to create something that will match on a record with the `name` "Robert" and nothing else
+In the first example we want to create something that will match on a `example-person` record with the `name` "Robert", and nothing else

 .. code-block:: clojure